flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 {{site.alert.end}}

-If your app might be deployed to users who speak another language then you'll need to "internationalize" it.
-That means you'll need to write the app in a way that makes it possible to "localize" values like text and layouts for each language or "locale" that the app supports.
+If your app might be deployed to users who speak another language then you'll need to internationalize it.
+That means you'll need to write the app in a way that makes it possible to localize values like text and layouts for each language or locale that the app supports.
 Flutter provides widgets and classes that help with internationalization and the Flutter libraries themselves are internationalized.

-The tutorial that follows is largely written in terms of the Flutter `MaterialApp` class, since most applications are written that way.
-Applications written in terms of the lower level `WidgetsApp` class can also be internationalized using the same classes and logic.
+This page covers concepts and workflows necessary to localize a Flutter application in terms of the `MaterialApp` class, as most apps are written that way.
+However, applications written in terms of the lower level `WidgetsApp` class can also be internationalized using the same classes and logic.

 {{site.alert.secondary}}
   <h4 class="no_toc">Sample internationalized apps</h4>